-PLBs are predominantly known as beacons that transmit on the 406MHz frequency.
+A PLB or personal locator beacon is predominantly known as a beacon that transmits on the 406MHz frequency.
 PLBs can also be known as Maritime Survivor locating devices (MSLDs) and transmit on a range of different frequencies/technologies i.e. 121.5MHz, AIS and VHF DSC.

 These frequencies/technologies can be utilised in the same device to have a PLBs/MSLDs transmit on multiple frequencies/technologies at the same time to increase the change of detection and location.
 Some current example of PLBs/MSLDs with multiple technologies are: